erichosick/nodebox/README.md

 ### Browserfy ([Handbook](https://github.com/substack/browserify-handbook), [Gulp Browserify](http://viget.com/extend/gulp-browserify-starter-faq), [Bulp Browserify and Watchify](https://github.com/gulpjs/gulp/blob/master/docs/recipes/fast-browserify-builds-with-watchify.md))

+Note: Only need to install if your project will end up on the web.

 Turn your core javascript file into a single browsable .js.

     $ npm install --save-dev vinyl-source-stream // may need sudo?